securisec/r2wiki/radare-plugins/frida.md

 	```
 	> 🚀 `\dtf` Lets us trace functions, methods etc. [asciinema](https://asciinema.org/a/nGaa3eayXKRL5dlm0WycDGL6w)

+	> `\dtf` can be used to trace a symbol, a function, or an address (could be middle of a function).
+By default it prints backtrace, but can also get values of specified registers.

 - **`\dtSf[*j] [sym|addr]`** Trace address or symbol using the stalker (Frida >= 10.3.13)
 - **`\dtS[*j] seconds`** Trace all threads for given seconds using the stalker
 - **`\di[0,1,-1] [addr]`** Intercept and replace return value of address